top of page

 It’s exhausting to always have to explain who you are….
 What you are.

-For my project Halfbreed, I took my grandfather's birth certificate and retraced it to bring out the bigoted language used and photoshopped it over one of my photos.
+For my project Halfbreed, I want to take my grandfather's birth certificate and retraced it to bring out the bigoted language used and photoshopped it over my photographs of Regina Beach, Saskatchewan.
 A family collaboration.
-I hung it in a gallery so I wouldn’t have to explain who I was any more.
+I will hang it in a gallery so I won’t have to explain who I am anymore.
 If you just read the birth certificate, I’m a Halfbreed.

 All photographs are available in multiple sizes.
 Please inquire for purchase.